chirs241097/QMidiPlayer/README.md

 # QMidiPlayer
 A cross-platform midi file player based on libfluidsynth and Qt.

 Now it's in beta stage.
-Crashes may still occur, ~run with gdb attatched if you could~.
+Crashes and hangs may still occur, ~run with gdb attatched if you could~.

 Features:
 * Channel mute/solo